 Increased Public Safety: Nothing is more important than the safety of our citizens.
 Under Jill’s direction, public safety programs expanded.
 The City collaborated with Skagit County and other Cities to realize the new Skagit County Jail in 2017.

-- Homelessness: Even though the City government receives NO money for social services, Jill lead her staff in a response to this issue – responding with compassion and enforcement and doing more than any City of our size in the State of Washington.
+- Homelessness: Jill led her staff in a response to this issue – responding with compassion and enforcement and doing more than any City of our size in the State of Washington.
 Read details by visiting the City website: http://mountvernonwa.gov/CivicAlerts.aspx?AID=336

 - Mount Vernon Fire Department: Jill worked tirelessly to realize efficiencies in EMS delivery, and Skagit County cities began EMS service in a fire department based model on January 1, 2019.